moby/moby/docs/reference/commandline/daemon.md

       --default-gateway=""                   Container default gateway IPv4 address
       --default-gateway-v6=""                Container default gateway IPv6 address
-      --cluster-store=""                     URL of the distributed storage backend --cluster-advertise=""                 Address of the daemon instance to advertise --cluster-store-opt=map[]              Set cluster options
+      --cluster-store=""                     URL of the distributed storage backend --cluster-advertise=""                 Address of the daemon instance on the cluster --cluster-store-opt=map[]              Set cluster options
       --dns=[]                               DNS server to use
       --dns-opt=[]                           DNS options to use